aminalaee/mongox/docs/defining_documents.md

 # E     ensure this value is greater than 1800 (type=value_error.number.not_gt; limit_value=1800)
 ```

+Some of the most common `Field` arguments include:

 For numeric types like `int`, `float` and `Decimal`:

 * `gt` Rquires the field to be greater than